ekliao/EricLiaoDigitalGarden/src/site/notes/Obsidian plugin - Annotator.md

 ### Pitfalls
 - (2023-05-08) Though tempting, don't ever ==edit the textual annotation directly in the markdown view==.
 It will cause the annotation view to not show properly!

-# Proof
+# Pics or It Didn't Happen

+Lo and behold!

 ![Screen Shot 2023-05-08 at 11.57.50.png](/img/user/_attachments/Screen%20Shot%202023-05-08%20at%2011.57.50.png)

-# Issues

-- (2023-05-08) The PDF annotation view does not work on iOS!
-Wah?
-I'm heart-broken.
-What's the point? #issue/gone Suddenly it worked on the larger iPad, though I've yet to check again on the iPad Mini.

 # Cons
 - 😭 No free hand-written annotation!
-Look at this page, made with using the Apple Pencil on a screenshot on the iPad.
+Look at this page, made with the Apple Pencil on a screenshot on the iPad.
 This is what I need, to be able to draw lines and circles to help make my point.

 ![IMG_6A993934BA76-1.jpeg](/img/user/_attachments/IMG_6A993934BA76-1.jpeg)